Gnomeball/SwackQuote/README.md

-# QuoteBot-Quote-Repo
+# QuoteBotRepo

-A repository for storing quotes for a QOTD bot on a Discord server.
+A repository for storing quotes for a QOTD bot on the swan_hack Discord server.

-To add a quote, make a pull request.
+To add a quote, fork and make a pull request. (to branches other than dev!)

 Formatting: